 The woman then laughed at my name for the “thingy,” because that was such a silly name.
-The officer refused to acknowledge the chip holder was sometimes called a birdcage.
-So, there I was, looked on with what can only be described now as scorn and mistrust (like when I talk to my banker).
+The officer refused to acknowledge that the chip holder was sometimes called a birdcage.
+So, there I was, looking on with what can only be described now as scorn and mistrust (like when I talk to my banker).

 For instance, when you throw a player out, you 86’em, much like a restaurant’s kitchen will say 86′ the pork chops because they are old or smell like shoe leather, which most pork chops do.
-And, since we are on the subject, most people thrown out of casinos are drunk – and smell worse than shoe leather.
+And, since we are on the subject, most people thrown out of casinos are drunk and smell worse than shoe leather.

 However, I didn’t come to talk about the Bird Cage – I wanted to talk about a fancy souvenir from the club that was only open at 100 East Fremont from 1958 to 1959, and that’s their $5 chip.

-Richard remembers selling dice at their Kansas City offices and delivering them to fancy illegal clubs down south like the Forest Club in Texas.
+Richard remembers selling dice at their Kansas City offices and delivering them to fancy illegal clubs down south, like the Forest Club in Texas.
 “We drove up to the club’s gate and gave our names to the guards, who called up to the mansion to check on us.
 Eventually, they let us in.”

 “It was the nicest place I had ever seen, and I had my first prime New York steak there, and it was all free, you couldn’t pay for a thing.
 They had a few roulette tables, and some 21 and slots.
-Those old slots may have been screwed down pretty tight, but they needed good dice for the craps games, and that’s what we brought them, some 300 pair.”
+Those old slots may have been screwed down pretty tight, but they needed good dice for the craps games, and that’s what we brought them, some 300 pairs.”

 Anyway, a birdcage holds something beautiful that you want to see, but you don’t want just flying off – the same with that plastic chip carrier at the casino, and the same with the birdcage used for chuck-a-luck.